Published:

 • Operational OpEx: accurate estimates for utilities, internet, and software subscriptions.

-By inputting these variables, you can calculate the projected Cash-on-Cash return before you buy.
-However, once the property is live, transition immediately to an automated financial system to track actual performance against these estimates.
+By adding these variables, you can calculate the projected cash-on-cash return before you buy.
+Once you buy a property, switch to an automated real estate financial system to track actual performance against these estimates.

 Bottom line